New results on small-x resummation for splitting functions: Generalities on small- resummation

 We begin by broadly summarizing the strategy used to perform small-$x$ resummation of the DGLAP splitting functions.
 For pedagogical purposes, in the present section we keep technical details to a minimum.

-Leading small-$x$ logarithms arise only in the singlet sector\footnote {The non-singlet sector is affected by small-$x$ logarithmic enhancements only starting at the next-to-leading power.
-As such, it is not of relevance to us for the current work.}, and we therefore consider a $2\times2$ evolution matrix that couples together the quark singlet and the gluon.
+Leading small-$x$ logarithms arise only in the singlet sector\footnote{The non-singlet sector is affected by small-$x$ logarithmic enhancements only starting at the next-to-leading power.
+As such, it is not of relevance to us for the current work.
+This also implies that the impressive progress towards the computation of N$^3$LO DGLAP splitting functions is currently of no help for improving the resummed results, as so far only the non-singlet splitting functions are known exactly~\cite{Gehrmann:2026qbl}, while for the singlet ones only some integer Mellin moments are known, which do not allow one to constrain the small-$x$ region.
+Rather, any approximate N$^3$LO prediction of the singlet splitting functions must supplement the constraints from the known Mellin moments with the small-$x$ behaviour known from resummation (see e.g.~\cite{Falcioni:2024qpd}).}, and we therefore consider a $2\times2$ evolution matrix that couples together the quark singlet and the gluon.
 Small-$x$ resummation is typically performed in a conjugate (Mellin) space.
 We define the Mellin transformation following the standard small-$x$ conventions, where the entries $\gamma_{ij}$ of the anomalous dimension $2\times2$ matrix are defined as \beq \gamma_{ij}(\as,N) = \int_0^1 dx\, x^N P_{ij}(\as,x), \eeq so that the leading-power small-$x$ logarithms that have the generic form $\frac{1}{x}\log^nx$ correspond to poles at $N=0$ (rather than at $N=1$, which one would obtain by using the standard Mellin-transform conventions).
 Specifically, the leading logarithmic (LL) contributions are defined to be all terms that behave as $\frac1x\as^n\log^{n-1}x$ for any $n$, which correspond to $(\as/N)^n$ structures in the Mellin space, while next-to-leading logarithmic (NLL) terms are suppressed by an overall power of $\as$ w.r.t.~the LL ones, and so on.
 Once the all-order functions of $\as/N$ are constructed in the Mellin space, the resummed splitting functions $P_{ij}(x)$ are then obtained in the configuration space by Mellin inversion.

 The NLL resummation of anomalous dimensions in the singlet sector requires just two resummed ingredients.
 Historically, one of them is taken to be the eigenvalue $\gamma_+(\as,N)$ of the matrix in eq.~\eqref{gamma_def}, that is defined as the one containing {\em all} small-$N$ singularities, while the other, $\gamma_-$, is nonsingular at $N=0$.
 In addition to that, one needs to include information on the rotation back to flavour space, which is carried out for instance by the entry $\gamma_{qg}$.
 At the NLL all of the other matrix entries can be derived from these two ingredients according to the following relations\footnote {While formally eq.~\eqref{CCgq} is valid only at LL, we can still define $\gamma_{gq}^{\NLLp}$ as in eq.~\eqref{CCgq} since as far as PDF evolution is concerned the yet unknown NLL component of $\gamma_{gq}$ is irrelevant because that kernel is multiplied by the quark PDF, which is itself a NLL object.}